CDAC-lab/leap-ai.info/content/_index.en.md

 ## Contact Us

-Please contact us if you would like to learn more about our innovations in Energy AI for net zero emissions and sustainability: cdac@latrobe.edu.au
+Please contact us if you would like to learn more about our innovations in Energy AI for net zero emissions and sustainability: d.desilva@latrobe.edu.au